Zilvaro/digitalz-campaign/README.md

 ![selected-options-display](/images/selection-display.JPG)

-and the data is recorded in GoogleSheet file for later use:
+and the data is recorded in Google Sheet file for later use:

 ![googlesheets-record](/images/data-googlesheet-capture.JPG)